 Use it with a serum.

-After you apply your serum of choice before bedtime, you can gently roll over your pores with your stone of choice, helping to massage the serum into your skin more effectively.
+After you apply your serum of choice or essential oil blend before bedtime, you can gently roll over your pores with your stone of choice, helping to massage the serum into your skin more effectively.

 Use it with a sheet mask.